-The government has published its emissions reduction plan.
-It includes work to develop a Gas Transition Plan to drive emission reductions from natural gas.
+The government published its emissions reduction plan.
+It included work to develop a Gas Transition Plan to drive emission reductions from natural gas.
 The plan will be a key input into a broader Energy Strategy, showing how emissions from gas can be reduced in line with targets in emissions budgets, in legislation, and in New Zealand's international commitments.

 Gas Industry Co worked with MBIE to develop the plan.

 MBIE is now seeking views on key challenges and opportunities in the transition.
 See the developing tab for more information on the consultation.

 Gas Industry Co worked with MBIE on the Issues paper.
 Views are sought on key challenges and opportunities in the transition.

 Gas Industry Co commissioned research on a variety of topics to support the Issues Paper.
 The insights gained are likely to be valuable to interested parties.
 Topics include:

 This report analyses the potential for biogas, and the feasibility and economics of the possible supply opportunities.

 This report describes options for the economic regulation of the gas transmission network to inform the development of the Gas Transition Plan.

 This report reviewed the technical and economic feasibility of carbon capture, utilisation and storage opportunities and reports on two potential candidates.